Retrieval-Augmented Machine Translation with Unstructured Knowledge: Introduction

 In this paper, we study retrieval-augmented MT using unstructured documents.
 Since we are the first to study this topic and previous datasets do not support the research, we first build a benchmark dataset, named \textbf{RAGtrans}.
-In detail, RAGtrans is collected based on Wikipedia with three key features: (\romannumeral1) \emph{Knowledge-intensive sentences}: RAGtrans selects 79K English sentences from Wikipedia as the source sentences, which generally come from the lead paragraphs of different Wikipedia pages, containing knowledge-intensive semantics.
-Thus, understanding these source sentences tends to require additional knowledge. (\romannumeral2) \emph{Useful relevant documents}: To achieve retrieval-augmented MT, for each source sentence, its following content on the Wikipedia page (in English) could serve as its relevant document. (\romannumeral3) \emph{Transferability to multilingual RAG}: Wikipedia provides multilingual parallel content.
-Therefore, for a source sentence, its relevant knowledge in different languages can also serve as the relevant documents.
+In detail, RAGtrans is collected based on Wikipedia with three key features: (\romannumeral1) \emph{Knowledge-intensive sentences}: RAGtrans randomly selects \modi{169K English sentences} from Wikipedia as the source sentences, which generally come from the lead paragraphs of different Wikipedia pages, containing knowledge-intensive semantics.
+Thus, understanding these source sentences tends to require additional knowledge. (\romannumeral2) \emph{Useful relevant documents}: To achieve retrieval-augmented MT, for each source sentence, its following content on the Wikipedia page (in English) could serve as its relevant document. (\romannumeral3) \emph{Transferability to multilingual RAG}: Wikipedia also provides multilingual parallel content.
+Therefore, for a source sentence, its relevant knowledge in different languages can also serve as relevant documents.
 As a result, MT models can leverage knowledge from multilingual documents beyond the source and the target languages.
 In this work, we choose Chinese, German, French and Czech.
-After collecting the source English sentences and relevant documents, 79K samples are randomly split into training, validation and testing sets with 74.5K, 2.5K and 2K samples.
-For training and validation samples, we employ GPT-4o~\cite{hurst2024gpt} to perform retrieval-augmented MT to collect the Chinese translation; while we employ professional human annotators to perform the same process for the testing samples.
-Finally, RAGtrans involves 79K retrieval-augment MT samples, each of which contains an English source sentence, a document in English, Chinese, German, French or Czech, and the corresponding Chinese translation.
+After collecting the source English sentences and relevant documents, we randomly split them into training, validation and testing sets.
+For training and validation samples, we employ GPT-4o~\cite{hurst2024gpt} to collect the \modi{Chinese or German translation}; while we employ professional human translators to perform the same process for the testing samples.
+Finally, \modi{RAGtrans involves 79K retrieval-augment En$\Rightarrow$Zh and 90K En$\Rightarrow$De MT samples}\footnote{En$\Rightarrow$Zh means the translation from English to Chinese; En$\Rightarrow$De means the translation from English to German.
+En: English; Zh: Chinese; De: German}, each of which contains an English source sentence, a document in English, Chinese, German, French or Czech, and the corresponding translation.